 Are you only serving Thanksgiving Dinner or is it business as usual?

 If you plan to be open all day then you may want to keep your regular menu and simply add a traditional Thanksgiving dinner option.
 However, if you are only opening later in the day for Thanksgiving dinner, then folks may look forward a limited menu of traditional or non-traditional favorites, depending on your venue.
 This is especially true if the competition in your area does the same thing.
 With a limited menu you can offer fewer, specialized items and charge less as a result.

 Since serving Thanksgiving dinner is going to require the full attention of your staff, trying to incorporate your standard menu with your Thanksgiving menu may be too much to handle.
 Assess your staffing needs for this particular holiday and if you expect to have plenty of staff, then you may be able to pull off either option.
 However, if you think that you may be shorthanded then it’s best to stick to a limited menu.

 Do you have a bar?

 Regardless of what type of menu you select, it is important to remember that you have to appeal to your target customers.
-Always keep them in mind when you are making your decisions and you will find more success from your Thanksgiving Day dinner.
+Always keep them in mind when you are making your decisions and you will find that your Thanksgiving Day dinner is a big success.